national

 Skip to content Skip to Live Chat

-Electronic Health Records Trainer Career Guide
+Electronic Health Records (EHR) Trainer Career

-What Is an EHR Trainer?
+What is an EHR Trainer?

 The role of an EHR trainer is one of several careers for individuals who have obtained a health information management degree.
 As an EHR trainer, you’ll be responsible for training healthcare professionals in the proper use of electronic health records.
 You’ll also need to re-educate healthcare employees as EHRs evolve over time.
 The education you provide will inform informatics and data understanding at your location, helping employees integrate science and analytics to improve patient outcomes.